Abram0303/DAI-2025-2026-Class-C-Practical-work-1-Romain-Durussel-Abram-Zweifel/README.md

 In this project, we developed a command-line tool to perform various image processing operations.
 The tool allows users to easily apply transformations to RGB images directly from the terminal.

+The purpose of this tool is to make basic image transformations accessible directly from the command line without needing complex image editing software.
+It supports multiple formats and demonstrates practical use of Java I/O and image processing libraries.

 ---